-Effective January 1, 2020, Ms. Liane Kelly was appointed to our Board.
+Effective January 1, 2020, Ms. Liane Kelly was appointed to the Board of Directors of the Company (the "Board").

 On January 16, 2020, we announced an updated Fekola Mineral Resource estimate, including a substantial increase in Indicated Mineral Resources at the Fekola Mine following a successful infill drill program in 2019.
 The updated Fekola Indicated Mineral Resource estimate as at December 31, 2019 provided the basis for an updated design pit and new Fekola Probable Mineral Reserve estimate.